zw3rk/mobile-core-log/LOG.md

 ![Screenshot 2021-12-23 at 8.42.56 PM](assets/Screenshot%202021-12-23%20at%208.42.56%20PM.png)

-8:48 And we’ve gout ourself a scaffolded iOS application.
+8:48 And we’ve got ourself a scaffolded iOS application.
 ![Screenshot 2021-12-23 at 8.43.47 PM](assets/Screenshot%202021-12-23%20at%208.43.47%20PM.png)